kiizerd/slime_fighter/README.md

-Action Game made with the DragonRuby Game ToolKit.
+Arcade Game made with the DragonRuby Game ToolKit.